-Basically, EaseUS Todo Backup with its system clone feature makes it easier to install the Windows system on an external hard drive than using Windows To Go.
-Download and run EaseUS system cloning software - Todo Backup on your computer.
-Then, refer to this guide to clone system with EaseUS Todo Backup or watch the video below.
+Basically, EaseUS OS2GO makes it easier to install the Windows system on an external hard drive than using Windows To Go.
+Then, refer to this guide to clone system with EaseUS Todo Backup below:

-After the connection, wait for the computer configuring system settings and you will finally arrive at the desktop screen that's exactly the same with that of the cloned system.
+After the connection, wait for the computer to configure system settings and you will finally arrive at the desktop screen that's exactly the same with that of the cloned system.

 Put the "username" and "password" of the cloned system.